Is the future of work online?

 About the lecture

-In this lecture, Dr. Stephany will explain how task automation has created the global challenge of rapidly changing skill requirements for the working population, resulting in the paradoxical situation of simultaneous unemployment and labour shortage.
+In this lecture, Dr. Stephany explains how task automation has created the global challenge of rapidly changing skill requirements for the working population, resulting in the paradoxical situation of simultaneous unemployment and labour shortage.
 This skill gap widens further as technological and social transformation outpaces national education systems and often, skill requirements for mastering new digital technologies remain unclear.

 At the same time, the Covid-19 pandemic has tightened company budgets, forced employees to work remotely, and facilitated the global need for timely reskilling.
 Over the last decade, automation pressure and remote working technologies have given rise to online labour platforms.
 They build a globally integrated market that mediates between millions of buyers and sellers of remotely deliverable cognitive work.
 This market has a strong potential for smaller and advanced economies.